Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/programs.md

 {% include 'generated/endpoints/programs-get.md' %}
 {% include 'generated/endpoints/programs-update.md' %}
 {% include 'generated/endpoints/programs-delete.md' %}

-[Value](#reference/0/values) is usually created by issuing it from a [Program](#reference/0/programs) in the web app.
-Each block of Values issued at once is tracked as an Issuance.
-Issuances are tracked for downloading secured codes after creation.

 {% include 'generated/endpoints/programs-issuances-create.md' %}
 {% include 'generated/endpoints/programs-issuances-get.md' %}